 (They didn’t mean ‘Soul’ in the Christian sense, however: more something like ‘Personality’ or ‘Character’, although that begs a number of other questions.)

-If there is adequate healthy Liver Blood, the sight will be clear and in a bigger sense, there is the potential for Vision – seeing the larger picture, by which is meant seeing all the possibilities inherent in a situation or life and being able to marshal them into order.
+If there is adequate healthy Liver Blood, then the sight will be clear and in a bigger sense, there is the potential for Vision – seeing the larger picture which means seeing all the possibilities inherent in a situation or life and being able to marshal them into order.

 If your Liver Blood is poor or inadequate, then your vision will be impoverished.
-Not only won’t you see the larger picture – or you’ll see only one part of it – but you won’t be capable of bringing together all the arguments to enable you to see the way forward.
+Not only won’t you see the larger picture – or you’ll see only one part of it – but you won’t be able to articulate arguments for the way forward.

 Alternatively you’ll see so many sides of the argument that you can’t make sense of it (which makes it harder for you to take decisions, decision-taking being the task of your Gall-Bladder energy, the Liver’s partner).
 Your Liver functions in a tight relationship with all the other Zang-fu Organs, and when it functions poorly, so in due course will the rest of them.

-Visually, your sight is poorer.
-It may be blurred, or contain little black specs – floaters.
+Visually, your sight is poorer so it may be blurred, or contain little black specs – floaters.
 Your eyes may suffer from a range of problems, such as inflammation of the sclera (the whites of the eyes), cataracts and tics, or early tiredness when viewing films or looking at your computer screen.